-Prior to placement, prospective parents will be provided with as much information about the child's development and characteristics as is available.
+Prior to placement, prospective parents in New Jersey will be provided with as much information about the child's development and characteristics as is available.
 This information typically includes medical history, personality, complete medical histories of the child's birth parents (if available), drugs and medications taken by the birth mother during pregnancy; and any other relevant health issues.

 In order to become a foster parent (short-term "adoption"), you must be 18 or older, in reasonable health, and you must prove that you can provide the child with a safe home environment.
 In many ways, the laws surrounding foster care are identical to those regarding adoption.